mcardacci/Full-Bellies/README.md

 ### Version
 1.0.0

-### Tech

-Dillinger uses a number of open source projects to work properly:

 ### Development

 Want to contribute?
 Great!
 Feel free to create an issue or open a pull request!